 The American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DMS-5), classifies hoarding as an obsessive condition related to OCD.
-It is characterized by a persistent difficulty discarding things.
+It is characterized by a persistent difficulty in discarding things.

 Trying to undo years of accumulation in one weekend is just asking for failure.
 Instead, tackle one drawer or closet.
 For me, it was a very large closet.
 I was shocked and embarrassed to count 17 plastic storage bins filled with fabric, yard goods, fat quarters, and quilt kits.
 My fabric stash was something to behold.
-And overwhelming.
+And completely and utterly overwhelming.

 Can’t decide what to keep or what to do with magazines, toiletry items, kitchen cupboard clutter, clothes, and on and on that are in great condition but don’t fit or for some other reason have turned to clutter?
 Put them in a box, close it up, and write today’s date on the top.
-If after six months you haven’t opened it, you won’t believe how easy it will be to let it to.
+If after six months you haven’t opened it, you won’t believe how easy it will be to let it go.

 The neighborhood website, Nextdoor.com, has given me so much joy.
 Joining puts me in contact with others in my neighborhood where we share news, information, as well as offer things for free or for sale.
 I love this because it gives good stuff that we no longer need or enjoy a new home.

 Invariably within hours, they’re gone.
-But here’s the best part: Grateful recipients post their joy and thanks, which turns around and fills me with more joy.
+But here’s the best part: Grateful recipients post their joy and thanks, which turns around to fill me with more joy.
 No hassles, no negotiating—just pure donation joy.